kding1225/PackDet/README.md

 ## License

-For academic use, this project is licensed under Apache License 2.0.
+This project is licensed under Apache License 2.0.